What are wildlife rangers?

 What threats do wildlife rangers face in their work?

 Rangers’ work is grueling and can be deadly.
 In an IUCN report, 88.6% of rangers in Africa stated they had faced a life-threatening situation at work.
 They often work in remote locations, separated from their homes and families for weeks to months at a time.
 Their salaries are typically low, and some are even volunteers.
-It’s estimated that every week, about two rangers die in the line of duty—that’s about 100 every year.

-Rangers often lack the equipment they need, such as vehicles, and experience poor living conditions at ranger bases.
 Rangers need access to clean water, sufficient shelter, survival skills, first aid training, criminal investigation training, good health care—especially since their work is injury-prone—and financial security for their families, in the event that they are killed or incapacitated.
-Often, housing for a ranger is as basic as a tin hut.
-Even simple tools like mosquito nets can make a huge difference in the lives of rangers, as they can prevent serious diseases.
-Estimates suggest that 80% to 90% of rangers globally are underequipped in their work.

-Working in close contact with animals also makes their work perilous.
+Working in close contact with animals also makes ranger work perilous.
 Sometimes, large animals like rhinos and hippos lash out at humans when they feel threatened or have been traumatized by previous encounters with humans.
 In Africa, 82% of rangers said they had experienced a dangerous encounter with wildlife.
 Rangers are also at risk of being exposed to zoonotic diseases—illnesses that can be passed between animals and people.

 In addition to dealing with wild animals, rangers also face harsh, unforgiving landscapes, dangerous equipment like barbed snares, extreme temperatures, severe weather, limited communication, and all the other risks associated with working—and sometimes sleeping—in the wilderness.